pooblic/pooplace/README.md

 The matrix is essentially a list of numbers: those are "reddit numbers", and it's how r/place handles colors.
 Interestingly enough, we found out that the "input colors" (the one you, and the bot, try to place) have IDs shifted by one compared to how reddit stores the map internally: for instance, you input "31" for white, but it's actually 32 on the map.
 We aren't sure why, but it's like that.

 The bot will then boot up and, if everything is set up, it will await until it is fed some users.
-We had a web interface set up on (https://pooblic.org/place)[my website] (you can see the "HTML" for it in <code>place/static/webform.py</code>) that would allow everyone and their grandma to feed more accounts to our botnet:
+We had a web interface set up on [my website](https://pooblic.org/place) (you can see the "HTML" for it in <code>place/static/webform.py</code>) that would allow everyone and their grandma to feed more accounts to our botnet:

 ![Here you can see the main page](https://cdn.pooblic.org/github/rplace1.png)